Desktanks/Aquarium-Guide/docs/safety.md

 - No human medical advice.

 ## Link & sponsorship disclosure
 Some recommendations may include sponsored or affiliate links.
-Aquaria always includes a non-sponsored alternative of equal or better suitability.
+Aquarium Guide always includes a non-sponsored alternative of equal or better suitability.
 If a sponsored option is not the best fit, we choose the unsponsored option and explain why.

 ## Support
 Questions or safety concerns?
 Contact: **info@jamesdelong.com**